tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

 - 1.2.0
-    - **NEW FEATURE:** Added Maxmind database auto downloader and updater.
+    - **New feature:** Added Maxmind database auto downloader and updater.
     - The filter hook `ip-geo-block-validate` was discontinued.
       Instead of it, the new filter hook `ip-geo-block-comment` is introduced.
-    - **PERFORMANCE IMPROVEMENT:** IP address is verified at an earlier stage.
+    - **Performance improvement:** IP address is verified at an earlier stage than before.
-    - **OTHERS:** Fix a bug of handling cache, update status of some REST APIs.
+    - **Others:** Fix a bug of handling cache, update status of some REST APIs.
 - 1.1.1  Fixed issue of default country code.
          When activating this plugin for the first time, get the country code from admin's IP address and set it into white list.